davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/07-6-exercises.md

 +++

-View from the top (or bottom); quotient operation failed:
+View from the top (or bottom); the quotient operation failed:

 +++